 These symptoms can last anywhere from several minutes to several hours.
 For those with chronic AFib, these symptoms can be persistent.

-Symptoms may develop occasionally, and sometimes can be resolved without medical treatment.
-This is known as paroxysmal AFib.
-Typically, your doctor or cardiologist will prescribe a medication to control symptoms.
+Symptoms may develop occasionally and can sometimes resolve without medical treatment (paroxysmal AFib).
+In this case your doctor or cardiologist will prescribe a medication to control your symptoms.

-There are two main options when it comes to controlling symptoms: bringing the heart rhythm back to normal or controlling the heart rate.
+There are two main options when it comes to controlling symptoms: bringing the heart rhythm back to normal, and controlling the heart rate.
 Medications are typically prescribed for both of these options.

-Blood thinners or anticoagulants, such as warfarin, are used to prevent a stroke that may result from the irregular beating of the heart.
-Beta blockers, calcium channel blockers, and digoxin are used to control the heart rate.
+Blood thinners or anticoagulants, such as warfarin (Coumadin), help prevent strokes caused by the irregular beating of the heart.
+Beta-blockers, calcium channel blockers, and digoxin (Lanoxin) are used to control the heart rate.

 Surgical procedures are another option to bring the heart rate back to normal.
-Talk to your doctor about what type surgery is right for you if you have persisting AFib, blood clots, or a history of stroke.
+Talk to your doctor about what type surgery is right for you if you have persistent AFib, blood clots, or a history of stroke.

 A stroke is one of the most serious complications that can arise from AFib.
 The American Heart Association and the American Stroke Association recommend the F.A.S.T. acronym to detect the signs of a stroke:

 - F: face drooping